5 Warm-Ups Exercises You Must Do

 It is a commonly used term for physical activities.
 As the name indicates, these short physical activities are carried out to warm up the body temperature before intense physical activity.

-Why Is Warm-Up Crucial Before Playing Badminton?
+Why Is Warm-Up Crucial Before Badminton Classes?

 Be it exercise or playing any sport, warmups are crucial.
 Sports like badminton require a lot of body movements during the play.
 It is an extensive sport where all body muscles are utilized.
 Arm muscles and footwork are the most used body areas while playing badminton.
 If you join Dynamic Badminton Academy, their potent badminton coaches will teach you basic warm up exercises and their importance.